ryanlapeyre/CS4330FinalProject/InterfacesOrProtocols.md

 # Ruby
-There are no interfaces in Ruby.
+There are no interfaces/protocols in Ruby.
 However, you can make rough substitue of them by declaring a module and having that module raise exceptions when it is not implemented.

     module CSV